 Figures reveal that a 21-year-old provisional driver with no experience could pay as much as €3,936 in the first year, but with just one-year driving experience, no claims and a full licence behind them, they can now secure a premium of €932 by switching him or her to one of the new specialist Lloyds underwriters.

 Jonathan Hehir, Managing Director of Coverinaclick.ie is advising those who are about to embark on their motoring journey to be prudent in their approach and to do what they can themselves to cut costs,

 “While insurers are the ones who set the prices, young drivers still have some control over their fate in terms of the premiums they pay – particularly once they have gained some driving experience.
 We ran the numbers and if these drivers can reach and complete three driving “milestones” i.e. get 12 professional lessons, attain their full licence and earn a one year No Claims Bonus, then they will see a huge reduction in what they are charged for motor insurance, as we can switch them to one of our Lloyds underwriters.
 Even those who only manage two out of three and don’t get their test in the first year will still see a marked decrease in premiums”.

 Coverinaclick.ie say that young drivers face greater challenges than other drivers when securing the best value on the market, which is why nine times out of 10, they would be better off using a broker with access to the often much cheaper Lloyds market for them, rather than just being limited to direct insurers based here.

 Mr. Hehir explained,

-*Prices shown refer to young drivers who have completed two of the three driving “milestones” i.e. get 12 professional lessons, attain their full licence and earn a one year No Claims Bonus.
+*Prices shown refer to young drivers who have completed two of the three driving “milestones” i.e. get 12 professional lessons, attain their full license and earn a one-year No Claims Bonus.
 Terms and conditions apply.